-And yet, there are many reasons to participate in a group where each participant is interested in health and growth.
+And yet, there are many reasons to participate in a group where each participant is interested in healing and growth.

 - There is a level of motivation and support that is an immediate result of being part of a group with common goals.
 I have found that my clients are bolder in making changes and feel more motivated to stick with their goals when they have company.

-- Groups are less expensive than 1-on-1 appointments, so you want to save the 1-on-1s for information and support that is completely individualized.
+- Groups are less expensive than 1-on-1 appointments, so you can save the 1-on-1s for information and support that is completely individualized.

 - It is healing to be with other people who are positive, motivated and open to growth.

-- Generally, no matter what a person's goals or health issues are, the foundations of health are the same.
-For example, a person with thyroid concerns, another with weight loss issues and another with cancer ALL have to know about inflammation, detoxification and blood sugar balancing.
+- Generally, no matter what a person's goals or health challenges are, the foundations of health are the same.

 - There is an African proverb that perfectly captures the benefits of a group experience: